HAJEKEL/cor_mdp_ahold/voice_requests/README.md

 rosrun voice_requests customer_interaction_client.py
 ```

-Depending on your internet connection and load on the chatGPT servers, it might take a little while for the chatbot to respond.
+**note: Depending on your internet connection and load on the chatGPT servers, it might take a little while for the chatbot to respond.**

-*note: in the terminal you may see `ALSA lib ...` errors.
-These can be safely ignored.*
+**note: in the terminal you may see `ALSA lib ...` errors.
+These can be safely ignored.**

+### Expected output

+If everything is working correctly, and the chatbot has understood your request, you should see something like this in the terminal: